Tigers vs. Guardians Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +600)

-- Riley Greene has 36 hits with three doubles, two triples, three home runs and 10 walks.
-He has driven in 14 runs with four stolen bases.
+- Spencer Torkelson has 31 hits with eight doubles, three home runs and 10 walks.
+He has driven in 16 runs with one stolen base.

 |Opponent